way-cooler/way-cooler/README.md

 ## Motivation

-We wanted to get experience with Rust and we found room for improvement in the window managers we use.
-Although Wayland gets some flack now for being in development and not being backwards compatable with existing X11 tools, we wanted to put our stake in and provide for current tiling window manager users in the future.
+We wanted to get experience with Rust and we found current X11 window managers to not have all the features we wanted.

+Currently there are very few fully-featured tiling window managers in the Wayland ecosystem, as most of the effort has been porting Gnome and KDE over, and Wayland is the future.
+Although Wayland is still in early-stage development and is not backwards compatable with existing X11 tools, we wanted to put our stake in and provide for current tiling window manager users in the future.

 We take a lot of inspiration from current window managers (namely [i3][] and [awesome][]) but the goal is to exist as a unique alternative.

-## Features
+## Current Features
 - i3-style tiling
   * Horizontal/Vertical layouts
   * Nest containers with different layouts